 Since 1979, Master Gardeners have been actively involved in serving Florida residents through volunteering with the Florida Cooperative Extension Service.

-In return for training, Master Gardeners serve 75 volunteer hours and participate in 10 learning hours within the first year of their certification.
+In return for training, Master Gardeners serve 75 volunteer hours assisting extension agents in providing research based horticulture education to Florida residents.
 Master Gardeners can renew their certification by participating in 10 learning hours and completing 35 volunteer hours each year.
 They must also adhere to the Master Gardener policies.

 The state office provides guidelines as to what qualifies as a volunteer hour, but the county coordinator provides finally approval of volunteer hours.

 Florida Master Gardeners use the Volunteer Management System (VMS) to record hours, sign up for events, and receive documents.

 If you have questions about using the VMS, contact your county coordinator for help.

 The Master Gardener Legacy Fund was created to provide financial support to Master Gardener programs throughout Florida.

 As the Master Gardener Legacy Fund endowment grows, so grows the financial support we will be able to provide to County Master Gardener projects across the state.

 Please consider donating.
 Learn more by contacting Katherine Davies, Associate Director of Development at (352) 294-7869 or send her an email to learn more about planned giving options.

 Counties can apply annually to receive grants for new or continuing educational projects.
 Money will be awarded by the UF/IFAS Florida Statewide Master Gardener Coordinator and a review committee.